 By targeting someone specifically, you’re more likely to see results.

-However, with this 2019 update you’re going to find that I’m tossing out the typical “customer avatar” model.
-I alluded to this in a section of this post but I’d like to put this out front and center.
-You don’t NEED to know what they eat for dinner, their income level, if they prefer blue over green.
+And with this 2019 update you’re going to find that I’m tossing out the typical “customer avatar” model.
+You don’t NEED to know what they eat for dinner, if they prefer blue over green, or in some cases, not even their income level.
 There are better questions you should be focusing on instead.
 I’ll break it down further as you read :)

 So first things first: niche down.